mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 [DOWNLOAD, FILL, SIGN and RETURN your WAIVER.](https://docs.google.com/viewer?a=v&pid=explorer&chrome=true&srcid=0By5iTUP7UkcbNDE3NjYxYWQtZWU1MC00ZDBhLTk0NzktNjk3NjQ0OTYxZjYy&hl=en&authkey=CO7ot4cB)

-Hope you guys are intersted in joining us on a trip or two this summer.
+Hope you are intersted in joining us on a trip or two this summer.
 Its a great time of learning and its always lots of fun!

 - The Friday night pool sessions are all done for the year, but we will have them up and running again come September!